bees4honey/mobile_vin_scanner/README.md

 ## Phonegap plugin installation

-Phonegap VIN scanner plugin for iOS and Android platforms.
+We also support Phonegap VIN Scanner plugin for iOS and Android platforms.

+WARNING: since VIN Scanner plugin heavily uses native code for both iOS and Android platforms, the Adobe Phonegap Build cloud service is not supported.
+To use our plugin you need to build project using Phonegap command line tools.

 Installation instructions:

-1. Generate your project using "phonegap create" command
+1. Generate your project using "phonegap create" command.
 2. Add a plugin to your project using the following command:
 ```
 phonegap plugin add https://github.com/bees4honey/mobile_vin_scanner#:/phonegap_vin_scanner_plugin
 ```

-3. You can find usage example in phonegap_vin_scanner_plugin/index.html file.
+3. You can find usage example in plugins/com.bees4honey.vinscanner/index.html file in Phonegap project's folder.